 The first reviews are in on Steve McQueen’s new biopic 12 Years a Slave and the critics haven’t raved about a film in such a way since, well, Gravity.
 Rivalling flashbulb-friendly Venice is the Telluride Film Festival – now in its 40th year and having hosted world premieres of such Academy favourites as Argo, Slumdog Millionaire and The King’s Speech.

-This year’s five-day event played saw the first screening of 12 Years a Slave, starring Chiwetel Ejiofor, Michael Fassbender, Benedict Cumberbatch, Brad Pitt, Paul Giamatti, Alfre Woodward and Lupita Nyong’o.
-Based on the true story of free black American Solomon Northrup (Ejiofor), who in the mid-19th century was kidnapped and sold back into slavery, the feature follows the cruelties of his twelve-year journey back to liberty.
+This year’s five-day event played saw the first screening of 12 Years a Slave, starring Chiwetel Ejiofor, Michael Fassbender, Benedict Cumberbatch, Brad Pitt, Paul Giamatti, Alfre Woodard and Lupita Nyong’o.
+Based on the true story of free black American Solomon Northrup (Ejiofor), who in the mid-19th century was kidnapped and sold back into slavery, the feature follows the cruelties of his 12-year journey back to liberty.

 Here’s what the enraptured reviewers had to say…